rhine3/audiomoth-guide/guide.md

 Set recording and sleep duration in seconds.

+* Note the difference between the "recording schedule," "recording period," and "recording duration."

+    * The *recording schedule* is the overall schedule

-* Note the difference between the "recording schedule," composed of "recording periods" (the time of day the recorder is active when it is on CUSTOM mode) and "recording duration" (the length of each recording).
-For instance, if you set your recording schedule for 12:00-13:00, with a 120-second recording period and 60-second sleep period, the AudioMoth would create 20 two-minute recordings, each spaced one minute apart.
+    * A custom recording schedule is composed of *recording periods*, the time of day the recorder is active when it is on CUSTOM mode)

+    * The *recording duration* is the length of each recording.

+    * Example: add one recording period, 12:00-13:00.
+Set the recording duration as 120 seconds and the sleep duration as 60 second.
+Every day, this custom recording schedule would create 20 two-minute recordings, each spaced one minute apart.

-* AudioMoth record/sleep behavior varies depending on switch position (DEFAULT or CUSTOM) and time of day vs. recording period.
+* AudioMoth recording/sleeping behavior varies depending on switch position (DEFAULT or CUSTOM) and time of day vs. recording period.

     * **DEFAULT:** Device immediately starts recording for recording duration time, then sleeps, then begins recording again.
 This repeats until DEFAULT mode is turned off or the recorder dies.
 Recording period/schedule is irrelevant in DEFAULT mode.

+    * **CUSTOM:**
-    * **CUSTOM:** If device is turned on outside of the scheduled recording periods, it waits until recording period starts, then begins its recording schedule.
-If it is turned on during the recording period, it will not start recording until the next recording begins.
-For instance, if an AudioMoth was scheduled to record at 09:00 for 2min on, 2min off, and was turned on at 9:01, it would skip the recording scheduled for 9:00-9:02, and wait until 09:04 to make its first recording.
+        * If device is turned on outside of the scheduled recording periods, it waits until recording period starts, then begins its recording schedule.
+        * If it is turned on during the recording period, it will not start recording until the next scheduled recording begins.
+For instance, consider an AudioMoth scheduled to record at 09:00, with a 2-minute recording duration and 2-minute sleep duration.
+If the AudioMoth was switched to CUSTOM mode at 9:01, it would skip the recording scheduled for 9:00-9:02, and wait until 09:04 to make its first recording.

-  Essentially, if you want to make recordings immediately or continuously without regard to the recording schedule programmed on the device, use the DEFAULT mode.
+    * In summary, to make recordings immediately, or make them continuously without regard to the recording schedule programmed on the device, use the DEFAULT mode.
 When recording at a particular time of day is desired, use the CUSTOM mode.

 * Even if sleep period is set to 0, the device will sleep briefly between recordings to save the prior recording to the card.